alpine9000/squirt/README.md

  * Run non interactive commands
  * List directories
  * Perform incremental backups
+ * Run a remote cli
+    * You can run commands remote on your Amiga
+    * You can run commands locally on your modern system
+    * When you run commands locally they can easily access both Amiga and local files

 :radioactive::warning::no_entry: Please don't run `squirtd` on any computer that is connected to the open internet!!! :no_entry::warning::radioactive: